eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 ## SSE API `/things`

-Currently the only supported HTTP API for receiving <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.sse}}">SSEs</a>
-is the `/things` endpoint:
+The SSE API for receiving [change notifications](basic-changenotifications.html) is the `/things` endpoint:
 ```
 http://localhost:8080/api/<1|2>/things
 ```

+This is the second mechanism of Ditto in order to get [change notifications](basic-changenotifications.html).
+The benefit of this mechanism in contrary to the [WebSocket](httpapi-protocol-bindings-websocket.html) channel is that it is even easier to open a SSE connection from the client than a WebSocket and that in Ditto's interpretation of SSEs the events sent back from the backend have the same JSON structure as the HTTP API on which they are invoked.

-When the endpoint is invoked with an HTTP header `Accept` with value `text/event-stream`, an Server-Sent Event stream of [change notifications](basic-changenotifications.html) is created by Ditto and for each notification for which the caller has READ permissions (see [authorization](basic-auth.html#authorization)), a message is sent to the client.
+When the endpoint is invoked with an HTTP header `Accept` with value `text/event-stream`, a Server-Sent Event stream of [change notifications](basic-changenotifications.html) is created by Ditto and for each notification for which the caller has READ permissions (see [authorization](basic-auth.html#authorization)), a message is sent to the client.

 The format of the message at the `/things` endpoint is always in the form of a [Thing JSON](basic-thing.html#model-specification)
-(in API 1 format or API 2 format depending on which edpoint the SSE was created).
+(in API 1 format or API 2 format depending on which endpoint the SSE was created).

 For partial updates to a `Thing` however, only the changed part is sent back via the SSE, not the complete `Thing`.